ChathurangiShyalika/SmartPilot/Agent 2/README.md

-# Repository for PredictX:Neurosymbolic Multimodal Hybrid Fusion for Robust and Interpretable Anomaly Prediction in Assembly Pipelines
+# Repository for ForeSight:Neurosymbolic AI Based Demand Forecasting in Production Processes
-This repository contains curated datasets, implementation of methods experimented and introduced in the "PredictX" agent of SmartPilot.
+This repository contains curated datasets, implementation of methods experimented and introduced in the "ForeSight" agent of SmartPilot.

 # 1. Data Preprocessing #